Frequently Asked Questions

 2. WHAT IS THE GYROTONIC® EXERCISE METHOD?

 The GYROTONIC® method is an original movement practice created by Juliu Horvath.
-It is done on a special piece of equipment (the GYROTONIC® Pulley Tower) with pulleys, ropes, handles and weight plates.
+It is done on special pieces of equipment (the GYROTONIC® Pulley Tower, Jumping-Stretching Board, Archway, Gyrotoner and Leg Extension Unit) with pulleys, ropes, handles and weight plates.
 The exercises emphasize continuous spinal motion with simultaneous arm or leg movements.
 It is both strengthening and stretching for the body.
 For more information, please visit the GYROTONIC® website here.

 3. WHO CAN DO PILATES, YOGA AND THE GYROTONIC® METHOD?